-NRCS management is responsible for managing risks and maintaining effective internal control to meet the objectives of Sections 2 and 4 of the Federal Managers' Financial Integrity Act.
+NRCS management is responsible for managing risks and maintaining effective internal control to meet the objectives of Sections 2 and 4 of the Federal Managers' Financial Integrity Act (FMFIA).

-NRCS conducted its assessment of risk and internal control in accordance with OMB Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control.
-Based on the results of the assessment, NRCS can provide reasonable assurance that internal control over operations, reporting, and compliance were operating effectively as of September 30, 2023.
+NRCS conducted its assessment of risk and internal control in accordance with Office of Management and Budget (OMB) Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control.
+Based on the results of the assessment, NRCS can provide reasonable assurance that internal control over operations, reporting, and compliance were operating effectively as of September 30, 2022, except for the following material weaknesses reported: